OnderCataltepe/otsimo-task/README.md

 # Transparent Restaurant

-A restaurant site demo that serves the same food with different quality ingredients to its customers
+A restaurant website demo that serves the same food with different quality ingredients to its customers

 ## Installation
 ```